yougov/khargo/README.rst

 Khargo accepts four command line arguments

-- consistency.
+- -consistency.
 Default: "strong".  mgo driver consistency mode.
 One of eventual, monotonic, or strong.
 See http://godoc.org/labix.org/v2/mgo#Session.SetMode.

-- dburl.
+- -dburl.
 Default: mongodb://localhost:27017/test.
 See http://godoc.org/labix.org/v2/mgo#Dial for other values.

-- max-age.
+- -max-age.
 Default: 31557600.
 Lifetime (in seconds) for setting Cache-Control and Expires headers.
 Defaults to one year.

-- port.
+- -port.
 Default: 8000.
 Port to listen on.

 Compiling
 =========